Marcionism: Teachings

 The premise of Marcionism is that the ministry of Jesus is incompatible with the actions of God in the Old Testament.
 Focusing on the Pauline traditions, Marcion felt that all other conceptions of the Gospel, and especially any association with Israelite religion, was opposed to, and a backsliding from, the truth.
 He further regarded the arguments of Paul regarding Law and Gospel, wrath and grace, works and faith, flesh and spirit, sin and righteousness, death and life, as the essence of religious truth.
-He ascribed these aspects and characteristics as two principles, the righteous and wrathful God of the Old Testament, who is at the same time identical with the creator of the world, and a second God of the Gospel who is only love and mercy.
+He ascribed these aspects and characteristics to two principles, the righteous and wrathful God of the Old Testament, who is at the same time identical with the creator of the world, and a second God of the Gospel who is only love and mercy.

-Marcionites held that the God of the Hebrew Bible was inconsistent, jealous, wrathful and genocidal, and that the material world he created was defective, a place of suffering; the God who made such a world is a bungling or malicious demiurge.
+The character of the creator in Marcion's system is disputed.
+On the reading long dominant since Adolf von Harnack, Marcion opposed a merely just and wrathful demiurge to the wholly good God of the gospel; Sebastian Moll has argued instead that the contrast is between a good and an evil God, and that Marcion did not seek to discard the Old Testament but treated it as the foundation of his theology.
+On either reading the demiurge is not a principled adversary of the alien God, and the material creation is not held to be satanic but only as good as a world constituted by law and punishment can be.

 In the God of the [Old Testament] he saw a being whose character was stern justice, and therefore anger, contentiousness and unmercifulness.
 The law which rules nature and man appeared to him to accord with the characteristics of this God and the kind of law revealed by him, and this God is the creator and lord of the world (κοσμοκράτωρ [English transliteration: kosmokrator/cosmocrator]).
 As the law which governs the world is inflexible and yet, on the other hand, full of contradictions, just and again brutal, and as the law of the Old Testament exhibits the same features, so the God of creation was to Marcion a being who united in himself the whole gradations of attributes from justice to malevolence, from obstinacy to inconsistency."

 In Marcionite belief, Jesus was not a Jewish Messiah, but a spiritual entity that was sent by the Monad to reveal the truth about existence, thus allowing humanity to escape the earthly trap of the demiurge.
-Marcion called God 'the Stranger God', or 'the Alien God' in some translations, as this deity had not had any previous interactions with the world, and was wholly unknown.
-See also the Unknown God of Hellenism and the Areopagus sermon.
+Marcion called God 'the Stranger God', or 'the Alien God' in some translations, as this deity had not had any previous interactions with the world, and was wholly unknown, similar to the Unknown God of Hellenism and the Areopagus sermon.

 Various popular sources count Marcion among the Gnostics.
 The Oxford Dictionary of the Christian Church (3rd ed.) puts it, "it is clear that he would have had little sympathy with their mythological speculations" (p.
 1034).
 In 1911 Henry Wace stated: